 In other words, if your credit is good and the percentage you calculated with your ideal monthly home payment is significantly under 45%, you’ll have the option to qualify for a much larger loan.

-Keep in mind that a down payment for a conventional or FHA loan has the borrower putting down 3.5% of the purchase price of the home, so you will need to have some money available to use for the down payment.
+Keep in mind that down payments for conventional loans or FHA loans have the borrower putting down 3.5% of the purchase price of the home, so you will need to have some money available to use for the down payment.
 On a $200,000 home, 3.5% is around $7,000.
-If you need help with the down payment, there are some great down payment assistance programs, which we will talk about in another article.
+If you need help with the down payment, there are some great down payment assistance programs that may be available to you.
+Your mortgage broker or your REALTOR® can give you some additional information on down payment assistance programs, especially for first-time potential buyers.